 There are three main versions of SNMP in use, and each of these has a slightly different slant on community strings.
 This is shown below:

-- SNMPv1 – This was the first version of SNMP and used community strings to restrict access.
+- SNMPv1 – This was the first version of SNMP and used community strings for access restrictions.
 This version used read-only and read-write community strings.
 However, data was transmitted unencrypted and was thus vulnerable to external attackers.

 - SNMPv2c – This version of SNMP also sends data unencrypted but has additional data types like 64-bit counters that aren’t present in the original.